Koori Artist Colin Isaacs - Aboriginal Australia - Community Artist

 Colin moved to Inverell from Sydney's La Perouse in the early 1980's where he has evolved into one of the finest Aboriginal Artists Australia has ever produced.
 A description used by Mr Wesley Noffs National Director of the Life Education Centres.
 Mr Noffs presented this comment after Colin had produced a mural measuring 28 metres long by 3 metres wide.

-Colin is a Dharawal elder who is also known as the Myall Creek artist who created the imaging and art used along the memorial walkway of the Myall Creek Memorial Site.
+Colin is a Dharawal elder who is also known as the Myall Creek artist (Myall Creek Massacre site artist) who created the imaging and art used along the memorial walkway of the Myall Creek Memorial Site.

 Myall Creek Massacre site memorial.